FAQs

 What if I call day of a snowstorm?

-If we’re able to add you to our list, it will be at least 24 hours before we can arrive after the snow has stopped.
+If we’re able to add you to our list, it could be up to 24 hours before we can arrive after the snow has stopped depending on where you are in our service area and route.
 Our contract snow customers are done first since they’ve prepaid for their service in advance.

 Do you only take care of ice or slick spots when there is snow?